 2.4 The PCC and CC are responsible for implementing effective systems of internal control and the PCC CFO, in liaison with the CC CFO, for advising on such.
-These arrangements shall ensure compliance with all applicable statutes and regulations, and other relevant statements
+These arrangements shall ensure compliance with all applicable statutes and regulations, and other relevant statements of best practice.
+They shall ensure that public resources are properly safeguarded and used economically, efficiently and effectively.

-- of best practice.
-They shall ensure that public resources are properly safeguarded and used economically, efficiently and effectively. - 2.5 The CC CFO shall ensure that internal controls exist for managerial control systems, including defining policies, setting objectives and plans, monitoring financial and other performance information and taking appropriate anticipatory and remedial action where necessary.
+- 2.5 The CC CFO shall ensure that internal controls exist for managerial control systems, including defining policies, setting objectives and plans, monitoring financial and other performance information and taking appropriate anticipatory and remedial action where necessary.
 The key objective of these systems is to promote ownership of the control environment by defining roles and responsibilities. - 2.6 The CC CFO shall ensure that internal controls exist for financial and operational systems and procedures.
 This includes physical safeguards for assets, segregation of duties, authorisation and approval procedures and robust information systems. - 2.7 The PCC and CC shall produce, agree and sign an Annual Governance Statement.
 This may be a joint statement, or each corporation sole can choose to produce a separate statement. - 2.8 The PCC and CC shall have an Audit Committee which has a responsibility for the oversight of corporate governance, internal control and risk management.
 The committee shall consider the internal and external audit reports of both the PCC and the CC; advise the PCC and CC according to good governance principles and adopt appropriate risk management arrangements in accordance with proper practices.
-The Committee will also note the Treasury Management Strategy Statement and any appropriate related monitoring reports.
+The Committee will also monitor the delivery of the Treasury Management Strategy during the year and also review the draft Annual Governance Statements and the draft accounts.
 Further information is contained in the detailed Terms of Reference for the Audit Committee.